SNB should defend franc target: Swiss experts

 Swiss exporters have called for action to cap the franc, although the central bank faced heavy criticism for interventions in 2009 and 2010, which failed to put the brakes on the franc and led to huge losses.

-"Our economy is doing better than the other countries around us but despite that we are not sheltered from the extreme environment," she told Swiss television.

-"We are not an island and the debt crisis in certain EU countries and the United States has an influence on us with the overvaluation of the franc and that is starting to pose problems for a number of exporting companies."

-Thomas Flury, head of foreign exchange trading at UBS wealth management, said he feared the franc could rise to parity with the euro.
+Thomas Flury, head of foreign exchange trading at UBS wealth management, said he feared the SNB could rise to parity with the euro.

 "The SNB will not be able to get around defending a fixed exchange rate to avoid deflation," he told the NZZ am Sonntag.
 "If the SNB wants to fix an exchange rate they will have to invest a multiple of the amount they used last year."